You can update an ugly old thrift store frame and turn it into the cutest boho art in just a few easy steps!

 Then, all of a sudden, it seems like beams of light are shining down from the sky, showing you the exact, perfect frame you were looking for.
 Success!
 Finally.

 That’s exactly how I felt when I finally found this simple wooden frame.
 I didn’t carry it to the register in my teeth or anything, but I definitely had a big smile and a sense of satisfaction.

-This post contains affiliate links, which means we receive compensation if you click on product or brand links and purchase anything.
-For more information, see our Disclosure Policy.
+This post may contain affiliate links, which means I may receive a commission if you click on a link and purchase something.
+As an Amazon and Shareasale Associate, I earn from qualifying purchases.
+For more information, see my Disclosure Policy.

-Turn a Thrift Store Frame into Boho Art
+Turn a Thrift Store Frame into Boho Art Materials

 Turn a Thrift Store Frame into Boho Art Steps